Skip to main content

 Standard

 Posture ID: tp-platform-standard · When to pick: “I don’t know which one to choose.”
 Standard is the cascade-closure floor for every team in every org.
 Even when no posture is explicitly assigned anywhere, every team’s effective posture will at least be Standard.
-It’s the Charter §I13 guarantee.
+This is a platform guarantee.

 Detection coverage